-What does it mean to be a Young Rewired Stater?
+What does it take to be a Rewired Stater?

 Ever since the start, Rewired State's mission has been to help developers 'Code a Better Country', to foster developers from around Britain and help them solve real-world problems.
 In most organisations, the amount of work a developer has to complete is large, which leads to a massive backlog of tasks.
 While this in itself is a problem, it also takes away any chance for innovation as that requires time from the busy devs.
 We aim to do things differently in tech, ethically, and make money for everyone.